Moosyu/moosyu.github.io/src/pages/blog/11ty_cool.md

 ---
-title: "11ty is really cool and i want to talk about it"
+title: "11ty is really cool and I want to talk about it"
 date: 2024-09-22
 tags:
     - web